ptr727/DWSpectrum-LSIO/README.md

 Note, the current Nx Witness backup implementation is [not very useful](https://support.networkoptix.com/hc/en-us/community/posts/360044221713-Backup-retention-policy), as it only makes a copy of the recordings, it does not extend the retention period.

 Note, the mediaserver filters [filesystems](https://github.com/networkoptix/nx_open_integrations/tree/master/docker#notes-about-storage) by type, and the `/media` mapping must point to a supported filesytem.
 The upcoming version 4.1 [will support](https://support.networkoptix.com/hc/en-us/community/posts/360044241693-NxMeta-4-1-Beta-on-Docker) user defined filesystems.
 Unraid's FUSE filesystem is not supported, and requires the mapping of a physical device using the [Unassigned Devices](https://forums.unraid.net/topic/44104-unassigned-devices-managing-disk-drives-and-remote-shares-outside-of-the-unraid-array/) plugin.
-Unfortunately, or unfathomably, admin defined storage is not supported, and the mediaserver insists in getting in the way.
+Unfortunately, or unfathomably, admin defined storage is not supported, and the mediaserver insists on getting in the way.

 ### Ports